retupmoca/P6-Net-DNS/README.md

 If you need a request type that isn't yet supported, open a github issue and it will be added (hopefully) quickly.

+Note: If you are behind a firewall that blocks Google DNS, you will need to set DNS_TEST_HOST in your environment to pass the tests.

 ## Example Usage ##

     my $resolver = Net::DNS.new('8.8.8.8'); # google dns server